Strategic Vision 2020-2030

 Since our founding in 1961, AWF has always understood the importance of African-led conservation.
 While the global community has an interest in preserving Africa’s natural heritage, Africa’s wildlife is ultimately owned by Africans and thus the responsibility of Africa.
 The mounting pressures on wildlife and wild lands posed by Africa’s accelerating growth necessitates an investment from the public African conservation practitioners, political and economic leaders, and others.
 AWF is committed to sensitizing, educating, and mobilizing African leadership on all fronts.

-To conserve, protect and restore Africa’s ecosystems and the services they provide.
+Africa’s ecosystems and the services they provide are conserved and restored.

 Placing economic development and environmental conservation as an either/or option is a false choice.
 Functional, healthy ecosystems are critical for the long-term stability and prosperity of the continent.
 Negative development outcomes are driven not by a lack of options but by a failure to invest in the hard decisions around land and natural resource use planning and negotiated trade-offs.
 To address the issue of habitat loss, AWF will continue to focus on large landscape (Heartlands) participatory conservation planning, working with governments, communities, public-sector partners, development NGOs, and the private sector to facilitate investments and promote policy and economic planning that both promote wildlife as a competitive land use while reinforcing African-led protection of Africa’s wildlife and wild lands.